|Nutritional Guidelines (per serving)|

-For the cake: Heat oven to 350 degrees.
-Line a jellyroll pan with parchment paper.
+Heat oven to 350 F. Line a jellyroll pan with parchment paper.
 In a large bowl, cream 3/4 cup butter with 1/4 cup sugar until light and fluffy.
 Add cooled melted chocolate and beat in egg yolks one at a time.

 In a medium bowl, beat egg whites and pinch salt until whites cling to the beater.
 Add remaining 1/4 cup sugar and beat until stiff peaks form.

 Lighten the chocolate mixture by stirring in 1/3 of the whites.
 Then, carefully, fold in the remaining whites.
 Sprinkle the flour over the batter and, carefully, fold it in without decreasing the volume.